 Capacity: 60L

-What we like: Incredibly lightweight; better ventilated than the Hyperlite.
+What we like: Incredibly lightweight; better ventilated than the Hyperlite Southwest.

 What we don’t: Not very durable and doesn’t carry loads as well as other UL packs.

-The Zpacks is undeniably lightweight, and in our experience it’s surprisingly comfortable with a 30-pound load (we'd hesitate to push it all the way to its advertised 40-lb. load limit).
-That said, we’ve found its thin fabric lacks durability for rough treatment and off-trail scrambling, and the thin mesh dump pocket can’t match the Southwest’s hardwearing Dyneema build.
-What’s more, the pocket layout is very limited: We wish Zpacks included an internal zippered pocket and/or hipbelt pocket (both can be purchased separately, but the accessories add both weight and cost).
-And finally, at $399, the Zpacks isn’t a great value compared to a pack like the ULA Circuit ($300).
-But for serious hikers and minimalist trekkers who prize weight-savings above all else (you know who you are), it’s a reliable option that will shave considerable ounces from your back.
+The Zpacks is undeniably lightweight and, in our experience, surprisingly comfortable with a 30-pound load (we'd hesitate to push it all the way to its advertised 40-lb. load limit).
+That said, we’ve found its thin fabric lacks durability for rough treatment and off-trail scrambling, and the thin mesh dump pocket can’t match the Southwest’s hardwearing Dyneema build (or the more abrasion-resistant "UltraStretch" pocket you get with the ULA Ultra Circuit).
+The pocket layout is also very limited: We wish Zpacks included an internal zippered pocket and/or hipbelt pocket (both can be purchased separately, but the accessories add both weight and cost).
+And finally, at $399, the Zpacks isn’t a great value, especially considering its very specialized build.
+But for serious hikers and minimalist trekkers who prize weight savings above all else (you know who you are), it’s a reliable option that will shave considerable ounces from your back.

 See the Zpacks Women's Arc Haul Ultra 60L